 Our board of trustees come from a wide range of backgrounds.
 Take a look below to find out who our current board members are.

-Earlier this year, a long standing trustee of the charity, Ruth Abrahams MBE, sadly passed away.
+Last year, a long-standing trustee of the charity, Ruth Abrahams MBE, sadly passed away.

 In 2016 we made a video with Ruth to be shown at our gala dinner and it is with pleasure that we are making this available to all.
 You can watch the video here:

 a tribute to Ruth whose legacy will live on at Disability North.